willWallace-RIT/noizunet/README.md

 noizunet project
 (boilerplate by chatgpt)

+In the noizunet project (image chunking and noise project) the idea is to reduce chunks of image data to a pair of an int and a float.

 current:added untestedccode for scoring and subnitting chuncks as well as partial integration to leverage speed with efficiency and precision